 An easier solution could be for law schools to offer programs on drug and alcohol abuse/awareness and other issues that arise in their schools that implicate moral character, such as cheating.
 They could inform law students in the first year of law school about the moral character requirement and how moral character is determined, so that it is not a surprise when they apply for admittance to the Bar.
 This would allow students to actively think about what it means to be a professional while in law school.
 It could also assist them in laying a foundation of good moral character to present to their state committee if need be while they have three to four years to do so.
-Leslie Schiff, a lawyer in Louisiana and a past Louisiana.
+Leslie Schiff, a lawyer in Louisiana and a past Louisiana Bar president, has started such a program at many law schools in Louisiana.